ExpressGateway/express-gateway.io/docs/policies/key-auth.md

 ---
 layout: doc-section
-title:  "Key Authorization"
+title:  "Key Auth"
 doc-order: 4.2
 ---

 ### Description

-The Key Authorization policy is an efficient way of securing restricting access to your API endpoints for applications through API keys.
+The Key Auth policy is an efficient way of securing restricting access to your API endpoints for applications through API keys.
 The Express Gateway API key is a key pair separated by colon.
 The first part of the key pair is a UUID representing the identity of the consumer.
 The second part of the key pair is a UUID representing the secret.